waiyulam/Java-Notes/README.md

 # Interview-Prep-Guide
-Cracking the interview : Interviewing can be tough because you can feel like you are making no progress.
+Interviewing can be tough because you can feel like you are making no progress.
 Having this study guide will help you track your progress and give you a better read on how you are doing!
 Don't Rush.
 Enjoy the journey.
 Try to be a natural problem solver not a interview acing problem solver.
 And you are not alone!

 **Keep moving mate, never ever dare to give up.
 Hard work is going to pay you off very soon.**

 ![](https://media.giphy.com/media/KWQy384u0Rn9bCvwMa/giphy.gif)